symfony/symfony-docs/components/http_foundation/introduction.rst

 Serving Files
 ~~~~~~~~~~~~~

-.. versionadded:: 2.1
-    The ``makeDisposition`` method was added in Symfony 2.1.

 When sending a file, you must add a ``Content-Disposition`` header to your
 response.
 While creating this header for basic file downloads is easy, using